What Is Heart Disease?

 - Stop smoking

 These risk factors can be reduced simply by making healthy lifestyle choices and taking medications.
 Your primary care doctor can help you with your choices and medications.
+Stress, being overweight or obese, and alcohol consumption are contributing risk factors for heart disease.
+Talk to your doctor about how to decrease your risk.

 Smoking Increases Heart Disease Risk